 Conclusion

 EIP-7521, or MaxEB, signifies a transformative step forward in Ethereum’s journey to optimize its validator mechanics and enhance overall network performance.
-By increasing the maximum effective balance and adjusting slashing penalties, this suite of upgrades is set to significantly alter the landscape for ETH stakers, offering new opportunities for rewards and network participation.
+By allowing validators to increase the maximum effective balance and adjusting slashing penalties, this suite of upgrades is set to significantly alter the landscape for ETH stakers, offering new opportunities for rewards and network participation.